An image of factors to consider when personalizing your sales cadence

 Selling to savvy buyers requires identifying their viability as a prospect.
 This ties back to creating a prospect persona to craft your sales methodology around.

-UserGems can help solve that riddle by identifying prospects who are most relevant to your brand.
+UserGems identifies which prospects are in-market based on job changes and buying signals, so you can focus your cadence on buyers who are actually ready.
 This way, you’ll be able to create an effective sales cadence, optimize your outreach, and grow your sales pipeline more efficiently.

 Why UserGems